cdown/sshrc/README.md

 Your most import configuration files (e.g. vim, inputrc) may not be bash scripts.
 Put them in ~/.sshrc.d and sshrc will copy them to a (guaranteed) unique folder in the /tmp directory after login.
 You can find them on the sever at $SSHHOME/.sshrc.d

+Once the config files are on the server, you can tell programs to load their configuration from the $SSHHOME/.sshrc.d directory.

     $ mkdir -p ~/.sshrc.d
     $ echo ':imap <special> jk <Esc>' > ~/.sshrc.d/vimrc
     $ echo 'VIM=$SSHHOME/.sshrc.d' > ~/.sshrc